loomnetwork/loom-sdk-documentation/docs/ko/deploy-loom-testnet.md

         # copy the private key generated earlier to the root directory of the example repo
         cp ../priv_key extdev_private_key

-4. If you wish to deploy the example contracts to `extdev-plasma-us1` skip this step.
+4. If you wish to deploy the example contracts to `extdev` skip this step.
 Otherwise, add the network you wish to deploy to in `truffle-config.js`.
 5. Install node modules:
         bash
         yarn